liam2/liam2/doc/usersguide/source/processes.rst

             - subprocess_31: "expression"
             - subprocess_32: "expression"

 In this example, there are three processes, of which the first two do not have sub-processes.
 The third process consists of two sub-processes.
 If there are no sub-processes, a process obviously describes the simulation of one variable only.
 In this case, the name of the process equals the name of the *endogenous variable*.

-To run the processes, they have to be specified on the simulation block of the file.
+To run the processes, they have to be specified in the "processes" section of the simulation block of the file.
 This explains why the *process names* have to be unique for each entity.

-FIXME
 *example* ::

    processes:
         age: "age + 1"

 This is however not the case for (sub)processes inside other processes (we call them procedures): it is possible for subprocess_31 and subprocess_32 to have the same name, and hence simulate the same variable.
 Procedure names (process_name3) does not directly refer to a specific endogenous variable.

 *example* ::

     processes:
         age: "age + 1"
         agegroup:
             - agegroup5: "5 * trunc(age / 5)"
             - agegroup10: "10 * trunc(age / 10)"